 March is an ideal month for trekking as the days are longer and warmer than the winter months and this is also the start of a regular trekking season.
-The sky can be cloudy at daytime but the sunrise and sunset are extremely beautiful and you will get to see nature in its truest form.
-The glimpse of spectacular viewpoints of the highest peaks in the world, including Himal Chuli, Peak 29 (Ngadi Chuli) and Mt.
+The sky can be cloudy in the daytime, but the sunrise and sunset are extremely beautiful, and you will get to see nature in its truest form.
+The glimpse of spectacular viewpoints of the highest peaks in the world, including Himal Chuli, Peak 29 (Ngadi Chuli), and Mt.
 Manaslu is unbeatable.

 Highlights of Manaslu Circuit Trek in March

-- Scenic drive from Kathmandu to Soti Khola
+- A scenic drive from Kathmandu to Soti Khola

 - View of Budhi Gandaki River Valley